 Job searching can be a challenge so it’s important that you stay motivated.
 Make sure you start each day feeling positive and set yourself achievable goals.
 There are also plenty of people that can offer support, including family, friends or your university career service.

-You’ve scoured endless job listings, tailored all your cover emails, gone to career fairs, updated your Linkedin profile and sent in your job applications.
+You’ve scoured endless job listings, tailored all your cover emails, gone to virtual career fairs, updated your LinkedIn profile and sent in your job applications.
 But it’s day 40 in your job search and the only thing you have to show for your efforts is a pile of rejection emails.